This post was most recently updated on July 23rd, 2020

 Next was the Rainforest…

 While this adventure was a hit with older kids (think rock climbing, rope bridges, a life-sized airplane, interactive video games, tests of strength, and even a ropes course for an additional fee), the most popular adventure by far is the Water Works.
 It didn’t even matter that it was 32 degrees outside.
 Because in this climate-controlled environment, getting wet and manipulating water is great fun!
+Another reason why finding outstanding indoor attractions is a must.

 The Museum of Natural Curiosity also includes an outdoor playground, gardens, a stage, and more.
 We didn’t get to enjoy those this time because of snow, but doesn’t this Noah’s Ark water exhibit look like fun?